wsrn829/ThriveTogetherRefactor/journals/Sarina_wu.md

 ## 03/11/2024

-Docker containers are finally up and running again...debugging has focused on the fastapi container and database config and connection, using alembic and SQLAlchemy for the first time.
+- Docker containers are finally up and running again.

+- Debugging has focused on the fastapi container and database config and connection.

+- Used alembic and SQLAlchemy for the first time.

+## 03/12/2024

+- Read Authentication documentation today.
+Sometimes, I really miss my cohort mates.
+Wish it was a little bit longer.